open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 ##### Batching processor

-This is an implementation of the `SpanProcessor` which batches finished spans and pushes them, unmodified, to the configured `SpanExporter`.
+This is an implementation of the `SpanProcessor` which create batches of finished spans and passes the export-friendly span data representations to the configured `SpanExporter`.

 **Configurable parameters:**